collab-corp/formatter/README.md

     ##  Math Methods
     <strong>Note:</strong>
     The math formatter/conversion methods  in this package makes use of the `bcmath` extension for precision math.
 In the event that the    `bcmath` functions are unavailable, then it will fall back to native math operations requiring php 5.6+.
-In addition,when using `bcmath`, all values are scaled to be 65 decimal places.
+In addition,when using `bcmath`, all values are scaled to be 64 decimal places for precision math.
 If you want to format how many decimal places, consider chaining `roundTo` method.

   * ### roundTo
     format a number to have the speficied number of decimal places: